stathischaritos/veganbot/README.md

 MVP:
 ----

-  - Give instructions on how to make a very tasty and easy vegan dish.
-Start with "gemista", "fakes" and "araka me patates". "ladera".
+  - Give instructions on how to make one very tasty and easy vegan dish.
   - Log every interaction

 Recipes: